 Dog Behavior: Why Dogs Behave in Certain Ways

-If dogs were perceived as dogs rather than ''human beings dressed in a doggy suit'' perhaps there would be less behavioral problems in our canine companions today.
-Truth is, many people want a dog to either empty a void left from some emotional scar or to simply make the kids happy, without really putting much research into learning about canines and their world.
-Understanding the natural roots of dog behavior is key into getting acquainted with your four legged friend and getting a helpful grip on canine psychology.
+If dogs were perceived as dogs rather than ''human beings dressed in doggy suits'' perhaps there would be fewer behavioral problems in our canine companions today.
+The truth is, many people want a dog to either empty a void left from some emotional scar or to make the kids happy.
+They end up taking the plunge without really putting much research into learning about canines and their world.
+Understanding the natural roots of dog behavior is key to getting acquainted with your four-legged friend and getting a helpful grip on canine psychology.

-Understanding why your dog is doing this or that by going to the root of the problem is having your problems half solved.
+Understanding why your dog is doing this or that by going to the root of the problem is half the battle.
 Dogs do not behave badly because they simply woke up one morning and decided to take revenge and destroy your garden or chew on your expensive pair of shoes.
-Dogs indeed do not live in the past, therefore they are not of a vindictive nature.
-They are not acting out because you did not purchase their favorite food or because they know you betrayed him by petting another dog the other day.
+Dogs do not live in the past, therefore they are not of a vindictive nature.
+They are not acting out because you did not purchase their favorite food or because they know you betrayed them by petting another dog the other day.

-If we take a look at some of the most common behavior problems in dogs we will see that mostly all stem from their ancestry which is purposely crafted to be the ancestry of a dog.
+If we take a look at some of the most common behavior problems in dogs we will see that most of them stem from their ancestry.
 Dogs therefore will still behave as dogs no matter what.
-The many years of domestication left behind are relevant, but over all dogs behave in certain ways because that is how they were supposed to behave in the wild.
+The many years of domestication left behind are relevant, but overall, dogs behave in certain ways because that is how they were supposed to behave in the wild.
 Following are some examples of dog behaviors stemming from their past.